Sanskrit revival

+Sanskrit was added to Google Translate in 2022, as it was the most requested language at that time.
+Many Western countries such as Germany, the United Kingdom, the United States, European countries, as well as China have also witnessed propagation of Sanskrit.

 History

-In 1891 there was organized activity among the Theosophists in India promoting and participating in the revival of Sanskrit.
+In 1891, there was organized activity among the Theosophists in India promoting and participating in the revival of Sanskrit.
 In 1894 the American Asiatic and Sanskrit Revival Society was established.

-In the Republic of India Sanskrit is included in the 14 original languages of the Eighth Schedule to the Constitution.
+In India, Sanskrit is included in the 14 original languages of the Eighth Schedule to the Constitution.
 Many organizations, like the Samskrta Bharati, are conducting Speak Sanskrit workshops to popularize the language.
-The All-India Sanskrit Festival (since 2002) holds composition contests.
-The 1991 Indian census reported 49,736 fluent speakers of Sanskrit.
+The All-India Sanskrit Festival has been hosting composition contests since 2002.

-The state of Uttarakhand has become the first state in India to declare Sanskrit as an official language.
+The state of Uttarakhand became the first state in India to declare Sanskrit as an official language.
 The Central Board of Secondary Education in India has made Sanskrit a third language in the schools it governs (though it is an option for a school to adopt it or not, the other choice being the state's own official language).
 In such schools, learning Sanskrit is an option for grades 5 to 8 (Classes V to VIII).
-This is true of most schools, including but not limited to Christian missionary schools, affiliated to the ICSE board too, especially in those states where the official language is Hindi.
-An option between Sanskrit and a local language as a second language exists for grades 9 and 10.
+This is true of most schools, including but not limited to Christian missionary schools, including those which are affiliated to the ICSE board, especially in those states where the official language is Hindi.
+An option between Sanskrit and a local language as a second language exists for grades 9 and 10, except in the State of Karnataka, where State government policies mandate Kannada as the compulsory second language.

 Sanskrit revival movements

 Sanskrit literature movement

 There is a Sanskrit literature movement to revive Sanskrit.

 The Indian Council for Cultural Relations (ICCR) has started giving "World Sanskrit Award" to eminent Sanskrit scholars to recognise their outstanding contribution to the study, teaching, research in Sanskrit language and literature.
-Princess Maha Chakri Sirindhorn of Thailand was conferred the first ‘World Sanskrit Award’ in 2016.
+Princess Maha Chakri Sirindhorn of Thailand was conferred the first "World Sanskrit Award" in 2016.
 In 2017, Robert Goldman was awarded the World Sanskrit Award.

 There are also many Sanskrit writers who won Sahitya Akademi Award winners.